 In the Willamette Valley, such scenes aren't the stuff of fantasy: They're everyday occurrences for visitors enchanted by the alleged healing powers and enthralled by the chance to decompress in steaming hot springs.

-If you'd like to soak up these peaceful experiences soon, we've put together a guide to hot springs—rustic outposts and developed resorts alike—throughout the Willamette Valley and in the Cascade Range.
+If you'd like to soak up these peaceful experiences soon, we've put together a guide to cozy getaways in the Willamette Valley and Cascade Range—where you'll find some of the best hot springs in Oregon.
 Keep reading for more on what our hot springs offer, what makes each so special, and which might be right for you.

 Alcohol: